Home » Science and Tech Notes » Electric Vehicles (EVs)

 • Fuel Cell Electric Vehicle (FCEV): Electric energy is produced from chemical energy.
 For example, a hydrogen FCEV.

-Need for Promoting EVs in India
+Need for Promoting Electric Vehicles in India

-• Reducing Oil Import Dependency: During FY 2022-23, India’s dependency on oil and oil equivalent gas imports is 78.6 percent, underscoring the need to promote EVs to curtail this reliance.
+• Reducing Oil Import Dependency: During FY 2022-23, India’s dependency on oil and oil equivalent gas imports is 78.6 per cent, underscoring the need to promote EVs to curtail this reliance.

 • Improving Air Quality: Vehicular emission is a major cause of air pollution in urban areas.
 As EVs produce fewer emissions, they can significantly improve air quality.